-DesignIntelligence recently announced its 2015 landscape architecture graduate and undergraduate program rankings.
-Once again, Louisiana State University came in at the top of undergraduate landscape architecture programs.
-And for the 11th year, Harvard University came in as the best graduate program in the annual survey conducted by DesignIntelligence on behalf of the Design Futures Council.
+DesignIntelligence recently announced its 2016 landscape architecture graduate and undergraduate program rankings.
+For the second year in a row, Louisiana State University (LSU) was deemed the best undergraduate landscape architecture program.
+And for the 12th continuous year, Harvard University retained its dominance as the best graduate program, in the annual survey conducted by DesignIntelligence on behalf of the Design Futures Council.

-Respondents from nearly 1,400 “professional practice” organizations answered questions about how well prepared graduates are from different undergraduate and graduate programs.
-The number of respondents grew by 75 percent over last year, making the survey results even more credible.
+Respondents from nearly 1,420 “professional practice” organizations answered questions about how well prepared graduates are from different undergraduate and graduate programs.
+The number of respondents is essentially the same as last year.

-Satisfaction with landscape architecture graduates among employers has been dropping the past few years.
-Some 71 percent said they “very satisfied” or “satisfied” with the state of landscape architecture education in the U.S., down from 74 percent last year and 80 percent the year before.
+Satisfaction with landscape architecture graduates among employers increased slightly from last year.
+Some 73 percent said they “very satisfied” or “satisfied” with the state of landscape architecture education in the U.S., up from 71 percent in 2015, but down from 74 percent in 2014 and 80 percent in 2013.

 This year, the top five emerging concerns by practitioners are:

-The set of concerns is virtually unchanged from last year, except speed of technological change is now a top concern.
+The set of concerns is virtually unchanged from last year, except retaining quality staff is now a top concern.

 DesignIntelligence asks us to only list the top five schools for each program.
-To see the top fifteen rankings for each category, purchase the report.
+To see the top ten rankings for each category, go to DesignIntelligence’s web site, and, to see the top 15, purchase the report.

 Bachelor of Landscape Architecture Degree Rankings:

 3) Cornell University

 4) University of Georgia